venu-shastri/clean-code-craft/introduction.md

 	} ```

 >What will happen if the internal implementation of DeviceConnection  must be changed and the enumeration class State is removed from the class?
 It is easy to see that it will have a significant impact on the client’s code.
-It will result in changes everywhere where member function AutomaticDoor::getState() is used
+It will result in changes everywhere where member function DeviceConnection ::getState() is used

 | Information Hiding | Encapsulation |
 |--|--|